merrett010/gatsby-starter-netlify-cms/src/pages/blog/2021-07-21-school-trip-to-bristol.md

 ---
 templateKey: blog-post
-title: School Trip to Bristol!
+title: Successful School Trip to Bristol!
 date: 2021-07-21T22:10:48.884Z
 description: Good news everyone, our first school trip of the year is just around the corner.